 Enjoy a classic Cajun / Creole comfort food dish by making this low FODMAP Instant Pot Jambalaya!
-Full of zesty flavors and made with gluten-free, garlic and onion-free smoked sausage, this Instant Pot Jambalaya should please your taste buds without upsetting your tummy.
+Full of zesty flavors and made with gluten-free, garlic and onion-free smoked sausage, this low FODMAP jambalaya should please your taste buds without upsetting your tummy.
 In addition to being low FODMAP, this jambalaya recipe is also gluten-free.

 What is Jambalaya?